johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 # Static code metrics
 In this chapter i will focus on the four metrics I think are the most important ones for your code.
-I might update some new metrics later, but in my humble opinion these are key for your code.
+I might blog about some new metrics later, but in my humble opinion these are key for your code.

 ## Cyclomatic Complexity